jessevoostrum/jessevoostrum.github.io/index.md

 ## About
 {: .heading1}
 I am a PhD student in the field of mathematics with applications to cognitive sciences under the supervision of Nihat Ay.
-I study models for perception, action selection and consciousness using information and probability theory, and in particular Bayesian networks.
+I study models of perception, action selection and consciousness using information and probability theory, and in particular Bayesian networks.

+Before, I studied mathematics at the University of Cambridge (Part III) and liberal arts and sciences at University College Utrecht.

 ## Publications